multifacet/cbmm-artifact/README.md

 ### Figure 5

+TODO: split the experiments script to have separate HawkEye experiments because they need a different configuration!
+Also elsewhere...

 These experiments capture the total runtime of the workloads for each kernel and fragmentation setting.

 1. Run the experiments.